LauraAurora/LauraAurora/README.md

 - 🤔 I’m looking for help with
   - Anything really.
 Nuggets of wisdom is what I seek.

-I hope you have a wonderfull day
+And I hope you have a wonderfull day ☀️